 The COMPETITION port is intended to allow control of your Operator Interface by competition organizers.
-Competition organizers can use the Competition port to access additional channels, provide power, and disable robot control for starting and stopping matches or for safety issues.
+Competition organizers can use the Competition port to provide power, Autonomous Mode and disable robot control for starting and stopping matches or for safety issues.

 An adaptor cable can be connected to the Competition port allowing the 'disable robot' feature to be used anytime.
-This adaptor connector is not provided with the system.
-Details on making a disable adaptor cable are provided later in this section.
+This adaptor connector/cable is not provided with the system.
+Details on making this connector/cable are provided later in this section.